-The Step 1 Self-Assessment: How to Read Your Score Report
+The Step 1 Self-Assessment: How to Read Your Report

-To help you navigate your Step 1 Self-Assessment Score Report, we’ve put together this handy guide.
-It includes explanations of all of its sections so you can analyze your performance and be as prepared as you can be when test day arrives.
+To help you navigate your Step 1 Self-Assessment report, we’ve put together this handy guide.
+It includes explanations of all the report’s sections, so you can analyze your performance and be prepared when exam day arrives.

 If you did not complete all four blocks of the self-assessment, you will not receive a 3-digit score.*

-Based on your performance on the self-assessment, we’ve selected the topics you need to focus on the most before you take the actual Step 1 exam.
+Based on your self-assessment performance, AMBOSS has selected the topics you need to focus on the most before you take the actual Step 1 exam.

-You will find a personalized Qbank session that is designed to address your weak points from the self-assessment.
-You can dive right in and target the areas you need to focus on or, if you don’t feel quite ready for that, you can review your self-assessment answers, and see what you got right and what you got wrong.
+You will find a curated list of Qbank sessions that are designed to address your weakest points from the self-assessment.
+You can dive right in and target the areas you need to focus on with questions or, if you don’t feel quite ready for that, you can review the corresponding articles.

-Your score report includes your relative strengths and weaknesses, always based on your performance on the self-assessment.
+The report includes your relative strengths and weaknesses based on your performance in the self-assessment.
 These are broken down by discipline and organ system.
 They include a percentage that represents how often each item appears on the exam and shows how you performed in each area.

-Your performance results are categorized by “Lower,” “Same,” and “Higher,” which is the same format that appears on the actual USMLE® score report.
+Your performance results are categorized by “Lower,” “Same,” and “Higher”.
 These results are based on your overall performance in the self-assessment.
 The areas you performed best in will be reflected in the ‘Higher’ section while the areas you performed least well in will be in the ‘Lower’ section.

 *Didn’t complete the self-assessment?
 You’ll still get a report

-If you did not complete the full self-assessment, you’ll still receive a personalized report.
+If you did not complete the full self-assessment, you will still receive a personalized report.
 This report is based on the number of questions you answered and the results of those questions.

 Don’t worry if you didn’t finish all four blocks.
-There are plenty of other Step 1 resources that will help you confidently prepare for the exam.
-Check out our Step 1 study plans or create a custom Qbank session that will give you the guidance you need.
+We have plenty of other Step 1 tools that will help you confidently prepare for the exam, such as the Step 1 study plans and the AMBOSS Study Planner.

-Congratulations on getting to this milestone in your Step 1 studies If you have more questions about your score report, please email us at email@example.com.
+Congratulations on getting to this milestone in your Step 1 studies.
+If you have more questions about your report, please check out our help center.